jonlabelle/pwsh-daily-backup/README.md

     -Verbose
 ```

-Backs up multiple directories and files, keeps only the latest 7 daily backups, with detailed progress output and metadata.
+Backs up multiple directories and files, keeps only the latest 7 daily backups, with detailed progress output and consolidated metadata.

 ### Example 3: Test Run (WhatIf)